envoyproxy/data-plane-api/STYLE.md

   reserved 15;
   ```

-* Once frozen, no renaming of fields or package namespaces for a proto must
+  * No renaming of fields or package namespaces for a proto must occur.
-  occur.
 This is inherently dangerous, since:
+    * Fields renames break wire compatibility.
+This is stricter than standard proto development procedure
+      in the sense that it does not break binary wire format.
+However, it **does** break loading
+      of YAML/JSON into protos as well as text protos.
+Since we consider YAML/JSON to be first class
+      inputs, we must not change field names.

     * For service definitions, the gRPC endpoint URL is inferred from package
       namespace, so this will break client/server communication.

     * For a message embedded in an `Any` object, the type URL, which the package
       namespace is a part of, may be used by Envoy or other API consuming code.
       Currently, this applies to the top-level resources embedded in
       `DiscoveryResponse` objects, e.g. `Cluster`, `Listener`, etc.

     * Consuming code will break and require source change to match the changes.

 * Every proto directory should have a `README.md` describing its content.
 See
   for example [envoy.service](envoy/service/README.md).